Asabeneh/30-Days-Of-JavaScript/readMe.md

 ### Inline Script

 Create a folder on your desktop and  call it 30DaysOfJS or in any location and create an **_index.html_** file in the project folder.
-Then paste the following code and open it in a browser, either in [Chrome](https://www.google.com/chrome/).
+Then paste the following code and open it in a browser, for example [Chrome](https://www.google.com/chrome/).

 ```html
 <!DOCTYPE html>